33 Photos that Will Make You Want to Visit Milan

 Milan – La Scala Opera House

 Adjacent to the cathedral is Galleria Vittorio Emanuele II.
 With its cast-iron and vaulted glass roof, it hosts many famous luxury brands.
-The passageway connects Piazza del Duomo to La Scala, one of the most prestigious Opera houses in the world.
+The passageway connects Piazza del Duomo to La Scala, one of the most prestigious Opera houses in the world, which you can also visit inside.

 San Lorenzo-Ticinese, and its lively vibe